 That is a great question!
 This would depend on the specifics of the event.
 If the event is EUAC-produced, we will work to ensure it can be held safely.
 When this is not possible, the event will be cancelled.
 If it is a non-EUAC produced event, we will work with the event organizers to configure a plan of attack.
-You will receive a credit/refund for any event that is cancelled and unable to be rescheduled or adapted.

-My child despises virtual learning What happens if the state mandates closures again?
+My child despises virtual learning.
+What happens if the state mandates closures again?

 What if a teacher gets COVID-19?
 How will they teach class?

 This will be handled on a case by case basis but, as we know, many people are asymptomatic and may only need to be quarantined.
 In this case, the teacher might join virtually, with another teacher in the room to oversee and handle questions/manage dancers.
 If the teacher is not well enough to dance, their class will most likely have a substitute until they can return safely.

 EUAC is amazing!
 We can't thank you enough for ensuring safe and quality dance education!
 How can we help?